vasylenko/devdosvid.blog/cv/cv.md

 :   Fond of History, Astronomy, and Physics.
 I wish to see Betelgeuse supernova explosion someday, although the explosion day is somewhere between today and 50k (or even 100k) years.

 Traveling
 :   I like to explore new cities and countries, and I like trekking.
+After I got to Annapurna base camp, I want to visit the base camp of Everest :wink:

 ----